76. Colouring in

 Colouring in offers plenty of scope for making creative and aesthetic choices, from which colours you will use to how hard your pencil stroke is and how meticulously you stay within the lines.
-In this way it’s a kind of pre-cursor to being fully creative, providing a practice ground for the time when you will choose your paints and your artistic style on a canvas or a big sheet of paper.
+In this way it’s a kind of stepping stone to creativity, providing a practice ground for the time when you will choose your paints and your artistic style on a canvas or a big sheet of paper.

 It's also a vital precursor to writing - and much more fun!
 Long before they know the alphabet and how to write, children can develop their grip strength and co-ordination with colouring in.
 The back and forth, up and down of colouring in lays the foundation for producing the ascenders and descenders of letter formation.
 While staying within the lines teaches your child to switch between the two, which eventually helps them keep their letter height even.

 17. Mark-MakingMark making gives children a powerful tool for thinking, reasoning and problem solving.Alexis Ralphs Jan 24, 2021

 28. Hand-Eye Co-ordinationBeing able to guide hand movements with your eyes is a vital skill, and not just in sport.
 Hand-writing, reading,...Alexis Ralphs Jan 24, 2021

 36. Using Both Hands TogetherBeing able to use both hands together, or ‘bilateral co-ordination’ is an important skill that has wide-reaching impact on development....Alexis Ralphs Jan 24, 2021

 39. ThreadingThreading is a lovely way to help children understand all sorts of concepts, from colour and size to shape and...Alexis Ralphs Jan 24, 2021